aizaysi/capacitor-meeting/README.md

 Follow the [official Capacitor doc to upgrade to Capacitor 5](https://capacitorjs.com/docs/updating/5-0).

-## iOS Compatible Versions

-See the plugin [changelog](https://github.com/calvinckho/capacitor-jitsi-meet/blob/master/CHANGELOG.md) for plugin versions that are compatible to your local Xcode version.

 ## Embedding in web applications

 This plugin does not currently support web implementation.
 We recommend using the Jitsi iFrame API (https://jitsi.github.io/handbook/docs/dev-guide/dev-guide-iframe) for full web implementation.